jonathanzhang98/campus-bus-simulation-system/labs/lab05_gotcha/README.md

 2. When to use destructors.
 3. When to use the copy constructor.

 > There is no feedback for this lab.
 You submit your results through the corresponding **Canvas quiz**.
-Unlike the last quiz, you will have ONLY 3 ATTEMPTS at the lab.
+Like the last quiz, you will have ONLY 3 ATTEMPTS at the lab.
 Again, you will have **3 ATTEMPTS**.
 It looks like Canvas saves your answers as you go along and that you can leave the quiz then resume later (BUT -- please test this first!).

 ## Git Reminder - DO NOT FORGET
 ### Retrieve Class Materials